 PostgreSQL from the inside

-Deep dive into MVCC, WAL, locks and PostgreSQL indexes from Egor Rogov.
+Deep dive into MVCC, WAL, locks, and PostgreSQL indexes by Egor Rogov.

 Educational format